 - Remove the chicken from the oven and cover with tin foil.
 Let it rest for 5 minutes.

 - Serve the chicken with the pepper mayonnaise and chargrilled lemon halves.
-We enjoyed ours with chunky oven chips and tender stem broccoli.
-The choice of sides is yours…salad and baked potatoes would be good too!
+We enjoy ours with chunky oven chips or a baked potato and either a green salad and red and white coleslaw, or vegetable side dishes.

 Notes